SambathPich/JavaWebServer/README.md

 # Java Web Server
-This is a sample web server implementation using Java.
+This is a sample web server implementation using Java

 Keys:
 * HTTP Protocol
 * Client-Server Programming